-PROXY STATEMENT ANNUAL MEETING OF STOCKHOLDERS June 15, 2021
+PROXY STATEMENT ANNUAL MEETING OF STOCKHOLDERS June 14, 2022

-This proxy statement is furnished to stockholders of SIGA Technologies, Inc. ("SIGA", the "Company" or "we") in connection with the solicitation of proxies, in the accompanying form, by the Board of Directors of SIGA (the "Board of Directors") for use in voting at the Annual Meeting of Stockholders (the "Annual Meeting") intended to be held virtually on Tuesday, June 15, 2021, at 10:30 a.m.
+This proxy statement is furnished to stockholders of SIGA Technologies, Inc. ("SIGA", the "Company" or "we") in connection with the solicitation of proxies, in the accompanying form, by the Board of Directors of SIGA (the "Board of Directors") for use in voting at the Annual Meeting of Stockholders (the "Annual Meeting") intended to be held virtually on Tuesday, June 14, 2022, at 10:30 a.m.
 (Eastern Time), and at any adjournment or postponement thereof.
-Due to the public health and safety concerns related to the COVID-19 pandemic and to support the health and well-being of our stockholders, employees, Board of Directors and others, we intend to host this meeting as a virtual-only meeting that will be held via live audio webcast.
+We intend to host this meeting as a virtual-only meeting that will be held via live audio webcast

-This proxy statement and the accompanying form of proxy are first being mailed to stockholders on or about April 27, 2021.
+This proxy statement and the accompanying form of proxy are first being mailed to stockholders on or about April 27, 2022.